AndreasHolt/multilingual-chatroom-app/README.md

 # Real-time "Multilingual" Chatroom App

+**Motivation**: While traditional translation APIs perform word-for-word translations, they often miss the context and nuances of casual conversations, struggling with slang, sayings, and everyday expressions.
+This project explores using LLMs for more natural and context-aware translations, enabling people to chat naturally across language barriers in real-time.

+## Demo
+![Demo](demo.gif)

 **Intended usage**: User either joins a room with a room ID, or creates a new room.
 The user selects their language of preference prior to joining.
 When a user sends a message in their selected language, it is received by all other users in the room, in their own preferred language - allowing them to communicate through language barriers.

-## Demo
-![Demo](demo.gif)

 ## Features
 - A chatroom application featuring real-time messaging (WebSocket-based) with language translation using LLMs (fast inference via Groq's API)